5 of my favourite walks near Ambleside and Windermere

 Loughrigg Fell walk near ambleside windermere grasmere lake district

 I often say that step for step – a walk to Loughrigg Fell is one of the best Lake District walks there is!
 I say this because it’s a modest fell in height – and when walking to it on my favourite route – you get loads of different views around evety corner – of Grasmere, Loughrigg Tarn, Langdale, Rydal Water and Windermere itself.
-If I was going to recommend 1 Lake District walk to a new visitor to the Lakes – this would be it.
+If I was going to recommend one Lake District walk to a new visitor to the Lakes – this would be it, and it’s really near Ambleside & Windermere!
+It’s around 5 miles and will take you 3-4 hours.

 2